 Summertime is in full swing in Louisiana and much of the rest of the country, and millions will be seeking respite from the heat and humidity by cooling off in pools and other bodies of water.
 Unfortunately, every year hundreds of deaths and injuries result from accidental drownings and submersion injuries that are caused by negligence and carelessness.
 Even worse is that approximately one quarter of these deaths or injuries occur in children 14 and under.
 The injuries that can occur due to submersion can be severe and include memory loss, learning disabilities, permanent brain damage, and can even leave victims in a permanent vegetative state.
 If negligence or carelessness leads to the wrongful death by drowning or serious injuries, then the victim’s family can seek damages against the responsible party.
-At the Law Offices of J. Price McNamara, our experienced personal injury attorneys can inform you of your options if you or a loved one were injured or died as a result of an accidental drowning or submersion injury.
+At J. Price McNamara ERISA Insurance Claim Attorney, our experienced personal injury attorneys can inform you of your options if you or a loved one were injured or died as a result of an accidental drowning or submersion injury.

 Accidental Drowning Liability – New Orleans, LA